jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Scale definitions

-A scale is an ordered collection of notes.
+A scale is an ordered collection of tones.

-The notes in a scale are numbered in order, from lowest pitch to highest.
+The tones in a scale are numbered in order, from lowest pitch to highest.
-These numbered notes are called “scale degrees”.
+These numbers are called “scale degrees”.
-Scale degree numbers are often written with “hats”, like this: 1&#x302;, 2&#x302;, 3&#x302;, etc.
+Scale degree numbers are often written with “hats”, like this: 1&#x302;, 2&#x302;, 3&#x302;....
 The first degree of a scale (1&#x302;) is often called the “tonic”.

 The intervals between scale degrees are often described in terms of “half steps” and “whole steps”.